qgis/QGIS-Documentation/docs/training_manual/answers/answers.rst

 ...............................................................................

-Your map should now show the marker points and the labels should be offset by :kbd:`2.0 mm`: The style of the markers and labels should allow both to be clearly visible on the map:
+Your map should now show the marker points and the labels should be offset by :kbd:`2.0 mm`.
+The style of the markers and labels should allow both to be clearly visible on the map:

 .. figure:: img/customised_labels_one.png